gahr/thingylaunch/README.md

    -fwn   font width name
    -fsn   font style name
    -fps   font point size
+   -left  x-coordinate for placing the window
+   -top   y-coordinate for placing the window
 </pre>

  * use either libX11 or libxcb, selected at build time using the CMake option